subhambansal/LendingClubCaseStudy/Readme.md

 ## Conclusions

-Conclusion
-- customer who apply for 36 months term most likely to pay in full so we can avoid customer ask for 60 months
+- Customer who apply for 36 months term most likely to pay in full so we can avoid customer ask for 60 months
 - Loan applicants who fall under grade G -are mostly going to be non-defaulters even when loan amount reuested is high
 - The applicants have annual income between 50K to 150K are more likely to be defauters when thier Loan amount requested is higher than 7K
 - Also we can notice that Borrowers whose income in 300K+ are most likely to be non defaulters even though the loan amount requested is higher, adding more value to business